douglasbagnall/p4wn/README.rst

 no doubt due to the pathological state of the code and a perceived lack of need for small chess playing web pages.

-In March 2012 P4wn was liberated into git, and somewhat de-obfuscated, disentangled, and modernised.
+In March 2012 p4wn was liberated into git and somewhat de-obfuscated, disentangled, and modernised.
 This is the version in ``src/``, known as version 2.